Customize Your Roll With a Beautiful Theme

 Group folders can be especially handy when you’re making a big purchase.
 Let’s say you and your bae are apartment hunting.
 You’ll want to take time to decide what the best fit is and organization is key.
 In Bublup, both of you can add listings you like from anywhere on the web so you each have quick access.
 Plus, a major bonus is you can add notes to anything – to a folder, links, photos, or whatever.
 Does that listing say balcony?
-Did it say the unit faced the park?
+Did it say the unit faces the park?
 Make a note or react with a to signal you’ve found a winner.

 We all have a coworker who pings us once a week because they can’t find that spreadsheet your team’s working on.
 Okay…maybe that coworker is you, but there’s hope.
 Imagine the team you’re on can keep important files, links, and notes in one place related to the project.
 If you deal with lots of media and links especially, inviting your team to a group folder where you can keep them all safe, sound, and easy to find will make your day run smoothly.